 - Does the Billiards Room have any legends?

 - What kinds of programs does the Billiards Room offer?

 - Does the Billiards Room host any other special events?

 How does the Billiards & Games Room fit into the Big Picture at University of Michigan?

 The Billiards Room has one permanent manager, one part-time Graduate Intern, and a team of about 12-15 undergraduate work-study students.
-Betsy Sundholm has held the position of manager for 15 years.
-Twenty-five percent of Betsy's appointed time each week is designated for management of the Billiards Room and its programs.
-The other 75% is designated for the Student Organization Resource Center, a customer service office located on the 4th floor.
-Betsy's Billiards Room duties include recruitment, training, and supervision of the managing Graduate Intern, financial direction and oversight, coordination of table and equipment upkeep, coordination of recreational programs for University of Michigan Students.
-In this role, Betsy is the advisor for the Billiards, Bowling, Bridge, Foosball, and Scrabble Clubs, and she helps out the Table Tennis and Chess Clubs with a few annual events.
-During the spring-summer months, Betsy also assumes the scheduling, operational, and supervisory duties normally held by the Graduate Intern.
-E-mail her at: email@example.com.
+Betsy Sundholm held the position of manager from 1993 to 2016.
+Betsy's Billiards Room duties included recruitment, training, and supervision of the managing Graduate Intern, financial direction and oversight, coordination of table and equipment upkeep,and coordination of recreational programs for University of Michigan Students.
+In this role, Betsy was the advisor for the Billiards, Chess, Foosball, Scrabble, and Table Tennis Clubs.
+E-mail her at: firstname.lastname@example.org.